 In a company with an established mentorship program in place, this part should be easy.
 It's either done manually matching a mentor to a mentee or establishing mechanisms for requesting mentorship from colleagues who have already chosen to be mentors.
 But what if none of that exists in your organization?
 The process can be a bit trickier.
 But that doesn't mean it can't (or shouldn't) be done.

 If a mentor candidate is someone you already work closely with, ask him or her to meet with you or schedule a lunch.
-Make sure you’ve prepared a good case when you propose working together as a mentor/mentee and be able to give them a clear idea of what your goals are for the mentorship.
-It’s possible—likely, even—that they’ve never mentored anyone before and may need a little help from you in understanding what you expect from them.
+Make sure you've prepared a good case when you propose working together as a mentor/mentee and giving them a clear idea of your goals for the mentorship.
+It's possible—likely, even—that they've never mentored anyone before and may need a little help from you in understanding what you expect from them.